0xSpaceShard/starknet-hardhat-plugin/www/docs/dev.md

 ### Executing tests on CircleCI

 If you're a member of the organization and you do a push to origin, you trigger CI/CD workflow on CircleCI.
-Track the progress on [the dashboard](https://circleci.com/gh/Shard-Labs/workflows/starknet-hardhat-plugin).
+Track the progress on [the dashboard](https://circleci.com/gh/0xSpaceShard/workflows/starknet-hardhat-plugin).

 Sometimes the tests fail because of internal CircleCI or Starknet issues; in that case, you can try restarting the workflow.

 Bear in mind that each workflow consumes credits.
-Track the spending [here](https://app.circleci.com/settings/plan/github/Shard-Labs/overview).
+Track the spending [here](https://app.circleci.com/settings/plan/github/0xSpaceShard/overview).

 The whole workflow is defined in `.circleci/config.yml` - you may find it somewhat chaotic as it uses dependency caching (we kind of sacrificed config clarity for performance).

 Script `scripts/set-alpha-vars.sh` expects account information to be set through environment variables.
-These variables are defined in [shardlabs CircleCI context](https://app.circleci.com/settings/organization/github/Shard-Labs/contexts/f7f363c6-f101-4ac8-9193-343c88da5fb0?return-to=https%3A%2F%2Fapp.circleci.com%2Fpipelines%2Fgithub%2FShard-Labs%2Fstarknet-hardhat-plugin).
+These variables are defined in [spaceshard CircleCI context](https://app.circleci.com/settings/organization/github/0xSpaceShard/contexts/c36fa213-2511-465b-b303-0d35d76b42eb?return-to=https%3A%2F%2Fapp.circleci.com%2Fpipelines%2Fgithub%2FShard-Labs%2Fstarknet-hardhat-plugin).
 If you upload a new account (with new keys), you cannot modify existing variables but have to delete old ones and create new ones.

 To skip running tests on CircleCI, add `[skip ci]` in the first 250 characters of the commit message.